Developing the people and ideas that will drive healthcare innovation

 Catalyst is pioneering a new way to drive biomedical innovation.

-Catalyst Fellows identify medical needs that can be met with innovative technologies, build multiprofessional teams to design these new technologies, and launch projects that show strong potential for healthcare impact.
+Innovators in Catalyst identify medical needs that can be met with innovative technologies, build multiprofessional teams to design these new technologies, and launch projects that show strong potential for healthcare impact.

 Through mentorship provided by a multiprofessional faculty team, Catalyst projects are defined, selected, and executed with a focus on accelerating the path to translation for societal and health care use.
 All require research.
 Some have a time horizon of decades, other of years.
 All projects have involved a multi-disciplinary and multi-professional team including experienced scientists and clinicians, business interns, trainees from undergraduate to postdoctoral.